Skip to main content

 When choosing a network inventory solution, operators should weigh several factors:

-• Operator Size: Tier-1 operators may benefit from large OSS/BSS suites like Netcracker, while mid-sized operators often prefer leaner, purpose-built systems like VC4 S2C.
+• Operator Size: Tier-1 operators may benefit from platforms like Netcracker, while mid-sized carriers often prefer leaner, modular systems like VC4 S2C.

-• Technology Mix: Ensure support for all technologies in use like fiber, GPON, MPLS, OTN, utilities, and more.
+• Technology Mix: Ensure support for all technologies in use, including fiber, GPON, MPLS, OTN, utilities, and cloud-native deployments.

-Here is the takeaway from our 2025 review:
+Here is the final takeaway from our 2025 review:

 Telecom networks are becoming more complex each year, and operators cannot afford blind spots in their infrastructure.
 With the growth of 5G, fiber, and cloud-native services, network inventory management software is now the backbone of efficient operations.

-For most operators seeking a future-proof, accurate, and cost-efficient platform, VC4 Service2Create is the clear front runner for 2025, going into 2026.
+For most operators seeking a future-proof, accurate, and cost-efficient platform, VC4 Service2Create is the clear front runner for 2025 and beyond.

 If you want to simplify operations and gain full visibility of your network, explore VC4 Service2Create and see how it can transform the way you manage your infrastructure.